FAQ

 Do you take my insurance?

 We are an out-of-network clinic which means we do not partner with any insurance companies.
 Instead we have a pay-per-visit model with predictable pricing without the limitations of an insurance company.
-If you have out-of-network benefits and would like to submit for reimbursement we can provide you with a superbill to assist with reimbursement.
-If you do not know if your insurance has out-of-network benefits, we can help with this process as well.
+We take HSA/FSA to support your goals.

 Our one-to-one approach has been highly successful enabling us to meet clients’ goals quickly.